 In 2017 we formed a coalition with public school administrators, teachers, and parents to file a lawsuit challenging the constitutionality of the funding, arguing that the appropriation should be struck down because it violates the state constitutional requirement that reserves public education funding exclusively for public schools.

-In April 2018, the Michigan Court of Claims ruled in our favor, declared the statute unconstitutional, and issued a permanent injunction prohibiting the state from funding private schools.
-However, in October 2018 the Michigan Court of Appeals reversed the decision, ruling by a vote of 2-1 that the state can use public tax money to fund private schools in certain circumstances.
-In June 2019 the Michigan Supreme Court announced that it would hear the case.
-We filed our brief on appeal in August 2019.
+In April 2018 the Michigan Court of Claims ruled in our favor, declared the statute unconstitutional, and issued a permanent injunction prohibiting the state from funding private schools.
+The state appealed, and in October 2018 the Michigan Court of Appeals reversed by a vote of 2-1.
+We then appealed to the Michigan Supreme Court, which announced in June 2019 that it would take the case.

-(In re Request for Advisory Opinion Regarding Constitutionality of 2016 PA 249; Council of Organizations & Others for Education About Parochiaid (CAP) v.
-Michigan; Immaculate Heart of Mary v.
-Michigan; ACLU Attorney Dan Korobkin; Cooperating Attorney Peter Hammer of Wayne State Law School; Jeffrey Donahue and Andrew Gordon of White Schneider; Brandon Hubbard, Phillip DeRosier and Ariana Pellegrino of Dickinson Wright.)
+(Council of Organizations & Others for Education About Parochiaid (CAP) v.
+Michigan; ACLU Attorney Dan Korobkin; Jeffrey Donahue and Andrew Gordon of White Schneider; Brandon Hubbard, Phillip DeRosier and Ariana Pellegrino of Dickinson Wright.)